 Ivy plants are negatively affected by winter weather, and like fungi symptoms, the evidence appears as tan to brown blotches occurring mainly but not limited to leaf margins.
 Entire plants are sometimes affected, and dead patches develop later in a planting bed.

-Ivy plant injury is thus attributed to a mix of extremely cold temperatures, temperature variations and freeze-thaw cycles in addition to drying winds and even low temperatures, but this type of injury can be minimized by utilizing needed fertilization and watering exercises during periods of drought.
+Ivy plant injury is thus attributed to a mix of extremely cold temperatures, temperature variations and freeze-thaw cycles in addition to drying winds and even low temperatures.
+This type of injury can be minimized by utilizing needed fertilization and watering exercises during periods of drought.

 The larvae of the black vine weevil feasts on ivy roots, which causes the plant's top to first turn yellow and then brown and to subsequently die.
-To save your ivy plant, the experiment station recommends that you counterattack the weevils by treating the soil with insect pathogenic nematodes, such as acephate and fluvalinate, to control the larvae.
-Apply the chemicals when there is adult feeding and before egg laying starts.
+To save your ivy plant, counterattack the weevils by treating the soil with insect pathogenic nematodes, such as acephate and fluvalinate, to control the larvae.
+Apply the chemicals when there are adults feeding and before egg laying starts.

-Even the spraying, which is recommended for the months of May, June and July at three-week intervals, may not be enough though, for just when you think that the insecticide has taken effect and the pesky weevils are dead from fluvalinate, the insects implausibly revive themselves from the poisoning within a few days and continue to damage the plant, the experiment station warns.
+Even the spraying, which is recommended for the months of May, June and July at three-week intervals, may not be enough though.
+When you think that the insecticide has taken effect and the pesky weevils are dead from fluvalinate, the insects can implausibly revive themselves from the poisoning within a few days and continue to damage the plant.

 There are a variety of reasons why ivy plants' leaves turn brown.
-Assuming that you want your prized ivy to survive, and it is still holding on, ask a plant expert to determine which of the variables apply to your plant's decline, and apply the appropriate method to treat the cause.
+Assuming that you want your prized ivy to survive and it's still holding on, ask a plant expert to determine which of the variables apply to your plant's decline, and apply the appropriate method to treat the cause.
 If you must use chemical insecticides to assure the plant's survival, always remember to use the recommended dosage rates and observe safety precautions at all times.